AIPHES/DBS/README.md

 # Coherent Abstracts from multiple heterogenous sources exracted from DBS
 ##License
-This resource is under CC-BY licence.
+This resource is under CC-BY license.
 If you use this corpus, please cite the following paper:

 @inproceedings{coling2016,
 	author = {Darina Benikova and Margot Mieskes and Christian M. Meyer and Iryna Gurevych},